hyperupcall/bake/README.md

 ## Why?

 Make is not meant to be used as a task runner.
-[Just](https://github.com/casey/just) and [scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all) help, but I wanted both a simpler and more portable solution
+[Just](https://github.com/casey/just) and [scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all) help, but I wanted a simpler, more portable, and streamlined solution

 It's simple: write a `Bakefile.sh` script: